Toilets for camping – how to poo when there’s no loo

 We all have to go at some point and holding it in is not a comfortable option.
 So in the absence of a usable dunny, how do you poo when there’s no loo?
 Well, I’m going to show you …um … I mean tell you.

-Keep reading to learn about the different toilets for camping, their pros and cons, how to find a public toilet when travelling in Australia, how to make your toilet private and how to decide who disposes of the toilet waste.
+Keep reading to learn about the different types of toilets for camping, their pros and cons, how to make your camping toilet private, how to decide who disposes of the toilet waste, and how to find public toilets in Australia.

 Chemical toilets for camping

-Chemical toilets for camping are the closest thing you will get to a real toilet when you’re on the road.
+Chemical toilets for camping are the closest thing you will get to your home toilet when you’re on the road.
 They have a holding tank for the poop and a flush tank that is usually pumped by hand.
-There is both a top lid (like at home) and a slide valve which you must pull out to do your business.
+There is both a top section (like at home) and a slide valve which you must pull out to do your business.
 The slide valve seals off the waste when not in use and when pulled out, ensures a swift passage from your nether regions straight down to the holding tank.

 Pros